ChandanaVaidya17/Cafesio/README.md

   ```
 ## Usage

-- **Admin Login**: Access the admin dashboard by logging in with the admin credentials provided during setup.
+- **Admin Login**: Access the admin dashboard by logging in with the admin credentials provided during setup and alter the menu and order details.
 - **User Login**: Users can create accounts and log in to place and track orders.